Uberspace/lab/source/guide_contao.rst

  [...]

  [isabell@stardust contao]$

-Alternatively, the update can also be performed via the `Contao Manager`_ which can be downloaded from the official Contao download_ page.

 .. warning:: The Contao Managed Edition and especially **additional bundles and modules** are **not** updated automatically, so make sure to regularly check for security and maintenance updates.